 Again, the television screen shows a picture that is made up of lines of varying depth of shadow and light.
 Many factors limit the number of lines which can be used so that the picture is comparatively coarse and rather like a rough half-tone block.
 Definition of a very high order is therefore not yet practicable.
 Hence at the receiver, particularly with thirty-line television, the features are very blurred and indistinct.
 Soft graduations of details in the actor’s face are lost altogether.
 For this reason in the chief purpose of television make-up to increase the contrast.
 The lips, nostrils, and eye shadows are very deeply made up with green or purple according to which system is used, and any facial lines to be emphasized are lined in with the same colour.
 Shadows which have to be removed are covered with colour of the same hue as that to which the photo-cell is most sensitive, which, in the case mentioned above, where green was used for heavy contrast, would be red.
 The same considerations enter into the costumes used in television.
 Only when photo-cells can be made panchromatic and the definition of television systems increased to the fineness of the cinema film will ordinary cinema make-up technique be of any use.

-This situation did not last for long.
-Improvements in television imaging after the Second World War, particularly the introduction of the Image Orthicon cameras, meant that the pick-up tubes were soon reproducing gray tones as faithfully as panchromatic film – as predicted by Foan & Bari-Woolls.
+This situation did not last for long; television imaging improved after the Second World War, particularly following the introduction of Image Orthicon cameras developed by RCA.
+First announced in 1939, Orthicon cameras were ten to twenty times more sensitive than Image Iconoscope (Fisher & Fisher, 1996) and the increased sensitivity meant that the pick-up tubes began reproducing gray tones as faithfully as panchromatic film – as predicted by Foan & Bari-Woolls.
 The arrival of colour television introduced some new problems but predicably, Max Factor developed make-up suitable for colour television production as well.

 Basten, F. (2008).
 Max Factor: The man who changed the faces of the world.
 New York: Arcade Publishing.